The MoD and other parties

 ‘Intriguing.
 Let’s eat first.’

 They ate in silence, hungrily as a matter of fact but eventually she asked, ‘Why did that man give you the steering wheel?’

 ‘The ship’s wheel?
 Because he had to put out the supper.’

 ‘You know that’s not what I meant.
 Why to you, Miles?’

-‘No, these ones I own.
-I have a fleet.
-They fish.
-I skim off 5% – just a small revenue stream over 14 boats – it adds up.
-There are other revenue streams, mild, modest, constant.
-People always need fish.
-My business is always low key, which is why I ran from the island, once it became a football.
-I don’t want it.
-I stress out easily.
+‘Not all of them are.
+I have a fleet, they fish.
+I skim off 5% – just a small revenue stream over 26 boats – it adds up, people always need fish.
+I actually own eight of those.
+There are other revenue streams too – mild, modest, constant, small time.
 I need to know you can take a diverse life, doing different things.
 The fishing is only one part.’

-‘We could live here, we could have a bigger boat, we could forget it.
-I like it on boats but that’s just me.’
+‘We could live on a bit bigger boat, we could forget it – I like boats but that’s just me.’

 ‘Yes.
 Your secret.’